jupyterlab/extension-examples/documents/README.md

 ## Make it collaborative

-In JupyterLab v3.1, we introduced the package `@jupyterlab/shared-models` to swap `ModelDB` as a data storage to make the notebooks collaborative.
+In JupyterLab v3.1, we switched from `ModelDB` as a data storage to shared models.
 We implemented these shared models using [Yjs](https://yjs.dev), a high-performance CRDT for building collaborative applications that automatically sync.
 You can find all the documentation of Yjs [here](https://docs.yjs.dev).

 Yjs documents (`Y.Doc`) are the main class of Yjs.
 They represent a shared document between clients and hold multiple shared objects.
 Yjs documents enable you to share different [data types like text, Array, Map or set](https://docs.yjs.dev/getting-started/working-with-shared-types), which makes it possible to create not only collaborative text editors but also diagrams, drawings,... .